I Waited For Many Years To Lose My Virginity To My Husband: I Regret It

 Sometimes, I want to pretend as if I was never that girl.
 I want to make my past disappear.
 I have done "odd" things like eating beef and wearing thongs to feel different.
 This is something I would have never done in the past.
 But there is one thing I did that made me a little less like my former self...
 I went to a salon to get my hair cut.
 The person who cut my hair was a man.
 It felt strange that the fate of the long, thick hair that my mother had plaited all my life was literally in the hands of a strange American man.
 And I let him chop it all off.

 I felt an eerie sense of unburdening as I lost all my hair.
 It was as if my life was losing its tinge of tragedy, and finally beginning to progress.
-Sometimes, that's all the change you need to turn your life around.Share
+Sometimes, that's all the change you need to turn your life around.Share this quote

 It was one small dialogue in a movie that made me pour out my heart.
 I would never have discussed this before, but now I feel responsible to talk about it.
 It's all hunky-dory to see a progressive mindset in a movie, but I know that it is still not the case.
 Parents are not wrong to set moral standards for their children, but what happened to me and to thousands of other girls, is actually hindering our development as people.
 I don't know if I will ever be whole again.
 But there's hoping.